varunprabhakaran22/URL-shortening-service/README.md

 [Varun](https://github.com/varunprabhakaran22)

 ## Technology Used:
-React, NodeJS, ExpressJs, MongoDB
+React, NodeJS, ExpressJs, MongoDB <br/>
+and also JWT is used for authentication and authorization

 ## Objective:
 The main objective of the application is to help the user to shorten any url

 ## Description

-Step1: User should creathe the account.<br/>
+Step1: User should create the account.<br/>
 Step2: Once after creating the account user can sign In with their credentials.<br/>
 step3: After Successfull login it will redirect to Homepage where user can paste their url <br/>
 Step4: As a result shorten (short url ) will be created.<br/>